 Suggested Objectives Suggested Teaching Strategies Suggested Assessment Strategies Describe how participation in physical activity affects the body.
 Have students participate in the Fuel Up to Play 60 program.
-Fuel Up to Play 60 Teacher observation Discuss how the body's defenses against disease work.
-Brainstorm various diseases.
-Work with students to sort diseases according to type.
-Infectious-spread by germs food-borne-spread by improper food handling air-borne-spread by coughing/sneezing immunity-results from lack of immunization contact-results from poor hygiene Teacher Observation Identify ways the body's defense system can be improved.
-Explain the importance of proper sleep and nutrition.
+Fuel Up to Play 60 Teacher observation Discuss how the body's defenses against disease work. scuss how the body's Brainstorm various diseases.
+Work with students to sort diseases against disease according to type.
+Identify ways the body's defense system can be improved.
+Immune System Lesson Plan from KidsHealth Explain the importance of proper sleep and nutrition.
 Sleep Lesson Plan from KidsHealth Teacher Observation Distinguish between healthy and unhealthy snacks.
-Steep Lesson Plan for Rushealth Discuss the difference in a healthy snack and an unhealthy snack.
+Discuss the difference in a healthy snack and an unhealthy snack.
 Explain how to read a food label using materials from the following site: Nourish Interactive Have students bring in healthy snacks from vending machines and look at labels.
 Plan a snack tasting activity.
 Have students rate snacks in areas of smell, taste, nutritional value, preparation time, etc. Create a graph to indicate their favorite snack. www.southernremedy.org Teacher Observation